Omid Madani

 - I have worked on mostly AI, and machine learning in particular,

-around unsupervised and self-supervised learning, large-scale
+around unsupervised and self-supervised learning, online learning,

-learning, situated/embedded systems (in rich environments),
+data mining, situated/embedded systems (in rich environments),

 imperfect/noisy features and labels/feedback, multiple (learning)